stay7omewhere/stay7omewhere-reservations/README.md

     }

 PUT '/api/bookings' --update bookings for a particular booking date row
-- request body is JSON:
+- request body is JSON, also returns updated row in the same form:
     {
       bProperty_ID,
       bUser_ID,